IBM/aspera-cli/docs/README.erb.md

 #### Wizard

-The wizard is a command that asks the user for information and creates a [Option Preset](#option-preset)' with the provided information.
+The wizard is a command that asks the user for information and creates a [Option Preset](#option-preset) with the provided information.

 It takes an optional argument: the URL of the application, and an **option**: `query` which allows limiting the detection to a given plugin.